CMSgov/bcda-app/README.md

 ##### Step 2: Install the hooks

-Run the following command to install the gitleaks hook:
+Run the following command to install the hook:

 ```sh
 pre-commit install
 ```

-This will download and install the pre-commit hooks specified in `.pre-commit-config.yaml`.
+This will download and install the pre-commit hooks specified in `.pre-commit-config.yaml`, which includes gitleaks for secret scanning and go-imports to ensure that any added, copied, or modified go files are formatted properly.

 ### Managing encrypted files